zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 ## Building your first Sell Custom Objects app in React- Part 3: Implementation details

 In previous tutorials of this series, you learned how to set up Custom Objects schema on your account and run the showcase application locally.
-We hope you found some time to play with the application as well.
 Now that you have a grasp of how an example application made on top of Sunshine Custom Objects API may work, let's dive into details and see how it's implemented under the hood.
 This part of the tutorial covers the following tasks: